GeorgAUT/g-adaptivity-extensions/README.md

+## WARNING!

+This code us currently out of date and we are working hard to realise a revised version in the coming weeks.
+If your project timeline allows, please do wait for the new version as it significantly improves both on speed and performance.
+If you have any questions in the maintime please do feel free to contact us via email (see preprint for contact details).

 ## g-adaptivity
 This repository is the official implementation of [g-adaptivity](https://arxiv.org/abs/2407.04516).
 A GNN based approach to adaptive mesh refinement for FEM.